Bleriot (moonlet)

-Bleriot (or Blériot), is the informal name for a propeller moonlet within Saturn's A Ring.
+Bleriot or Blériot (/ˈblɛrioʊ/ BLERR-ee-oh, /fr/) is the informal name for a propeller moonlet within Saturn's A Ring.
 It is about 860 m across, making it the largest of these propeller moonlets.
 It has been tracked by the Cassini Imaging Team since 2005.

-Bleriot has been subject to some scientific studies due to its large size and has helped scientists improve their understanding the interactions between objects within Saturn's rings.
-The orbit of Bleriot has some anomalies such as that it sometimes is much further behind or ahead than is predicted to be.
+Bleriot has been subject to some scientific studies due to its large size and has helped scientists improve their understanding of the interactions between objects within Saturn's rings.
+The orbit of Bleriot has some anomalies, such as it sometimes being much further behind or ahead than it is predicted to be.

-The name comes from French aviator Louis Blériot, who was the first person to fly across the English Channel.
+It is named after the French aviator Louis Blériot, who was the first person to fly across the English Channel.

 Due to its small size, Bleriot cannot be directly imaged, it can only be noticed by the "propeller-shaped" disturbances it creates around it.
+It is also responsible for a 40-kilometre gap in the A-ring.